 Mentors have tended to come from across the University including project managers, lecturers, senior research fellows, technicians and supervisors.
 We welcome applications from all members of staff.

 You will be matched with a mentee on the basis of your application form.
 When you register you will be asked about the skills and experience you have to offer, and you also have the option of specifying the kind of person you are looking to mentor.
 When a mentee registers, they specify what areas they are seeking support in and what skills and experience they are looking for in a mentor.
-During the matching process a member of the Manchester Gold team will be in touch with you to talk through the match and confirm suitability.
+During the matching process a member of the Manchester Gold team will be in touch with you to confirm suitability.

 Manchester Gold Staff has a specific end date which is celebrated with a closing event.
 This is an ideal time to bring closure to the relationship, and to spend some time reviewing the process.